-For more information about CICS security, see the CICS RACF Security Guide.
+For more information about CICS security, see the RACF security overview in the RACF Security Guide.

 Chapter 18.
 Problem determination for the external CICS interface (EXCI)

 Important: This information contains Diagnosis, Modification or Tuning information.

 This topic describes some of the aids to problem determination provided by the external CICS interface.